-COVID-19 has been on the agenda for a couple of years, with many businesses suffering due to the impact of lockdown restrictions and other economic factors.
+COVID-19 has been on the agenda for a couple of years, with many businesses suffering due to the impact of lockdown restrictions and other economic factors during the early stages of the pandemic.
 Of course, VPNs were largely free of these issues, especially as growing numbers of users flocked to their services as they spent increasing amounts of time at home.

 We’ll begin with facts and stats surrounding VPN usage and COVID-19.

-The U.S. currently accounts for a 34.8% share in the global VPN market (GIA, 2021).
-Even as we slowly begin to leave lockdown procedures behind, the long-term effects of the pandemic will still be felt in the workplace.
+The U.S. currently accounts for a 34.8% share in the global VPN market.
+(GIA, 2021) Even as we begin to leave lockdown procedures behind, the long-term effects of the pandemic will still be felt in the workplace.

 Cybercrime & VPNs

-Cybercrime is always a worrying prospect and has been exacerbated during the COVID-19 crisis.
-This led to a recent coordinated effort by law enforcement and judicial authorities in Europe, the US, and Canada to shut down the Russian-based VPN service DoubleVPN.
+Cybercrime is always a worrying prospect and has only been exacerbated during the COVID-19 crisis.

 The head of Europol’s EC3, Edvardas Šileris, said: